awslabs/multi-model-server/docker/README.md

 **Step 1: Run the Docker image.**

-This will download the MMS Docker image and run its default configuration, serving a Squeezenet model.
+This will download the MMS Docker image and run its default configuration, serving a SqueezeNet model.

 ```bash
 docker run -itd --name mms -p 80:8080 -p 81:8081 awsdeeplearningteam/mms_cpu mxnet-model-server --start --models squeezenet=https://s3.amazonaws.com/model-server/models/squeezenet_v1.1/squeezenet_v1.1.model
 ```

-With the `-p` flag, we're setting it up so you can run inference on your host computer's port: `80` and you can run other control plane API's on your host computer's port : `81`
+With the `-p` flag, we're setting it up so you can run the Predict API on your host computer's port `80`.
+This maps to the Docker image's port `8080`.
+It will run the Management API on your host computer's port `81`.
+This maps to the Docker image's port `8081`.

 **Step 2: Test inference.**